By: Sharon Aron Baron

 Her constituents certainly aren’t.

-This is why residents should show a great deal of skepticism as to why her employee is involved in meetings promoting this superfluous charter school.
+This is why residents should show a great deal of skepticism about why their employee is involved in meetings promoting this superfluous charter school.

 “It’s upsetting that the City of Tamarac is allowing someone who is an admitted thief to get involved with this new charter school,” said Sutera.